Last Updated on August 22, 2022.

 - Using the same towel or blanket every time you cuddle your hedgehog will help familiarize your hedgehog with the bonding process.

-- Be sure to familiarize your hedgehog with voices and movement.
+- Also be sure to familiarize your hedgehog with movements.
 Carrying your hedgehog in a hoodie pocket or a pocket created by tucking in two layers of shirts and placing your hedgehog in between the layers will get your hedgehog used to you not being perfectly still.

 The Hedgehog Sport of Human Mountain Climbing

 - There are some hedgehogs that would rather explore and investigate than take a nap.

 - They may view you as a mountain to conquer, and a nap and a cuddle is only necessary after an invigorating workout.